ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 - Caller interruption stays interruption and does not fabricate a GraphQL response.
 - Deadline expiry disables late result delivery and interrupts cooperative work.
 - The JVM cannot terminate arbitrary uninterruptible user code; such work may delay response completion, drain, or scope close and remains accounted for until it exits.
-- Admission, source concurrency, caches, retries, and all body/parser limits are finite.
+- Admission, source concurrency, caches, retries, planner search, and all body/parser limits are finite.

 ## Performance strategy